2003–04 Port Vale F.C. season: Second Division

 The pre-season saw Brian Horton bring in three key players on free transfers: George Pilkington (Everton); Jonny Brain (Newcastle United); and Austrian Andreas Lipa (Skoda Xanthi).
 Meanwhile, promising keeper Mark Goodlad began a lengthy period on the sidelines with injuries.
-Optimism surrounded the club, after the rebuilding of the new squad appeared to had finished after the break-up of the club's previous team due to financial troubles.
+Optimism surrounded the club, after the rebuilding of the new squad appeared to have finished after the break-up of the club's previous team due to financial troubles.

 On 23 August, Vale recorded a 4–3 home win over Colchester United after having twice come from a goal down.
+On 13 September, Vale came from a goal down to record a 3–1 win over Barnsley, with Rory Fallon's eighth-minute opener cancelled out by Lipa header 15 minutes later, with Pilkington and Adrian Littlejohn goals in the second half securing all three points.
 The season opened with seven wins in eleven games, earning Brian Horton the Manager of the Month award.
 The last of these victories was a 3–0 win over Peterborough United on 30 September, with McPhee scoring two goals after being to the central striker position from out wide.
 Though this was followed by a sequence of five defeats in eight games as the goals dried up, this run included a 5–1 thumping at home to Plymouth Argyle.
 They responded to this defeat with a 2–0 win over title-favourites Queens Park Rangers as goals from Paynter and McPhee secured the three points despite a red card for Rowland after he put in a two-footed challenge on Marcus Bean.
 In November, backup keeper Dean Delany joined Macclesfield Town on a two-month loan.
 On 27 January, Vale were beaten 5–2 at home by Hartlepool United as Sam Collins had a rare off night by giving away a goal and then being sent off.